Certified Non-GMO Standards

 Note: the type of testing protocol must be matched to the potential risk.

-18.3.1 Lateral flow strip tests can only be used as the sole test for products deemed to be low risk
+18.3.1 Lateral flow strip tests can be used as the sole test for products deemed to be moderate or high risk only if a quantitative PCR analysis is performed, at minimum, annually.

-Note: An example of a low risk product would be crops grown by a neighbor with no surrounding GMO crops of the same species or any other risk of contamination with GMO crops.
+Note: An example of a low risk product would be crops grown by a neighbor with no surrounding GMO crops of the same species or any other risk of contamination with GMO crops that could result in a GMO event.

 Note: Qualitative tests determine whether or not GMO DNA is present or absent in a sample.